-On April 26, 2023, the Company completed its sale of a total of 9,735,731 shares of the Company's common stock, par value \$0.0001, at a purchase price of \$0.946 per Share, share, and 22,000,000 pre-funded warrants Pre-Funded Warrants to purchase common stock, at a purchase price of \$0.946 \$0.945 per Pre-Funded Warrant, in a private placement (the "April 2023 Private Placement") to a select group of accredited investors, pursuant to the Securities Purchase Agreement, dated as of April 23, 2023, by and between the Company and the 2023 Purchasers.
+On April 26, 2023, the Company completed its sale of a total of 9,735,731 shares of the Company's common stock, at a purchase price of \$0.946 per share, and 22,000,000 Pre-Funded Warrants to purchase common stock, at a purchase price of \$0.945 per Pre-Funded Warrant, in a private placement (the "April 2023 Private Placement") to a select group of accredited investors, pursuant to the Securities Purchase Agreement, dated as of April 23, 2023, by and between the Company and the 2023 Purchasers.
 The April 2023 Private Placement resulted in net proceeds to the Company of approximately \$27.5 million, after deducting underwriting discounts, commissions and offering expenses.
 The Pre-Funded Warrants are immediately exercisable from the date of issuance and do not have an expiration date.
 They have an exercise price of \$0.001.
 Holders may not exercise any Pre-Funded Warrants that would cause the aggregate number of shares of common stock beneficially owned by the holder to exceed 9.99% of the Company's outstanding common stock immediately after exercise.
 The Pre-Funded Warrants are subject to adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting the common stock and also upon any distributions for no consideration of assets to the Company's stockholders.
 In the event of certain corporate transactions, the holders of the Pre-Funded Warrants will be entitled to receive, upon exercise of the Pre-Funded Warrants, the kind and amount of securities, cash or other property that the holders would have received had they exercised the Pre-Funded Warrants immediately prior to such transaction.
 The Pre-Funded Warrants do not entitle the holders thereof to any voting rights or any of the other rights or privileges to which holders of common stock are entitled.
-The Company intends to use the net proceeds to fund research and development and registration of its pipeline candidates, and for working capital and general corporate purposes.

-[Leerink ATM Offering Agreement](#)
+Leerink ATM Agreement

-On August 11, 2023, the Company entered into the Leerink (the "Leerink ATM Agreement") with Leerink Partners LLC, pursuant to which the Company may offer and sell, from time to time, shares of common stock having an aggregate offering price of up to \$75.0 million through Leerink Partners LLC as sales agent.
+On August 11, 2023, the Company entered into (the "Leerink ATM Agreement") with Leerink Partners LLC, pursuant to which the Company may offer and sell, from time to time, shares of common stock having an aggregate offering price of up to \$75.0 million through Leerink Partners LLC as sales agent.
 Under the Leerink ATM Agreement, the sales agents may sell shares of common stock by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) of the Securities Act of 1933, as amended.
 The Company will pay the sales agent a commission rate of up to 3% of the gross offering proceeds of any shares sold and has agreed to provide the sales agent with indemnification and contribution against certain liabilities.
 The Leerink ATM Agreement contains customary representations and warranties.